Sigue Sigue Sputnik: Early years

-The band, which is often just called "Sputnik", was formed by Tony James, ex-bassist of the defunct Generation X, and Neal X (Whitmore), who recruited singer Martin Degville.
+The band, which is often just called "Sputnik", were formed by Tony James, ex-bassist of the defunct Generation X, and Neal X (Whitmore), who recruited singer Martin Degville.
 Degville was a clothes designer and supplied the band's wardrobe, and YaYa, the store where he worked, became the band's base.
 Their first gig was in Paris, supporting Johnny Thunders, with James' former Generation X colleague and then drummer for Thunders, Mark Laff, on drums.

 Mick Jones, formerly of the Clash, worked with the band as live sound engineer, helped manipulate their sound, and appeared with them when they opened for New Model Army.
 Fachtna O'Kelly, manager of the Boomtown Rats who had provided much of the band's equipment, provided the band with the name Sigue Sigue Sputnik, as a supposed reference to a Russian street gang and meaning, in rough translation "burn, burn satellite" ("sigue" coming from a form of the Russian verb сжигать, meaning burn, and Sputnik referencing the first man-made satellite launched by the Soviet Union in 1957), however a Filipino gang of the same name has existed since at least the 1960s.The band's sound was, according to James, arrived at by accident, when he inadvertently mixed elements of film soundtracks with their demo track "Love Missile F1-11" while putting together a video compilation from his favourite films.

+The definitive, classic line up (In addition to James, X and Degville), was completed by the addition of not one, but two drummers: Chris Kavanagh and Ray Mayhew (Both chosen by James for their looks, attitude and onstage sound and aesthetics).
+Sixth member, Degville's longtime friend and business partner, Miss Yana YaYa (Real name: Jane Farrimond), provided the samples of the band's signature audio clips — such as snippets from classic sci-fi films, TV commercials, pop-culture soundbites, and negative media reviews.
+A Tascam Portastudio 4-Track Cassette Recorder was used for this purpose, where Yana would manually fire, play, and mute the individual tracks using the Portastudio's mixer faders to inject the "samples" live into the music.
+The dub/echo effects used the Roland RE-201 Space Echo unit and the closely related Roland RE-301 Chorus Echo unit in their live settings.
+Lead singer Martin Degville's vocal microphone signal was split in two.
+One clean signal went straight to the main front-of-house soundboard, while the other side was routed directly to Yana's station on stage.
+She would manually twist the intensity and repeat knobs live, sending dub-style vocal feedback, pitch-bends, and runaway tape delay over the mix at will.